Who can open Post Office Monthly Income Scheme or MIS?

 # Any bonus payable at maturity?

 As of now, there is no such facility.
 However, accounts opened on or after 8.12.07 and up to 30.11.2011 enjoy the 5% bonus at maturity.
 It means, if you deposited Rs.1,00,000 initially, then at maturity you will receive Rs.1,05,000.
 Now such a bonus facility is not available.

 # How you can deposit money?

-You can deposit the money in cash, cheque or DD drawn in favour of the depositor or the Postmaster of the post office and endorsed in favour of the Postmaster.
+You can deposit the money in cash, cheque, or DD drawn in favor of the depositor or the Postmaster of the post office and endorsed in favor of the Postmaster.

-# What happens if a depositor dies in case of a joint account?
+# What happens if a depositor dies in the case of a joint account?

-Once the death of the joint holder, the account will be treated as single account in the name of surviving account holder.
+Once the death of the joint holder is, the account will be treated as a single account in the name of surviving account holder.
 Then as per the surviving depositor’s maximum limit of investment, the account will continue.
-If post office found excess deposit in such a situation, then the surviving depositor must withdraw such excess amount immediately.
+If the post office found an excess deposit in such a situation, then the surviving depositor must withdraw such excess amount immediately.
 If the interest is already paid as per MIS rates, then such excess interest will be adjusted in future monthly interest payout.